CodengineIO/htn_testing/README.md

 - Place your **relay node** ```topology.json``` files in ```relay/config/topology.json```
 - Run ```docker-compose -f docker-compose.yaml up --build -d```

 **NOTE:** If the build fails because of the host operating system killing the process for using too many resources, just re-run it until successful.
-It will eventually work. (the builder stage is a resource hog).
-It helps if ```docker-compose build``` is the only process running.
+It will eventually work.
+It helps if ```docker-compose build``` is the only process running  (the 'builder' is a resource hog).

+## Configuration Files ##

+These used to be secreted, but apparently sharing is allowed now.
+So, you can find the "Friends and Family" (aka Pioneers) configurations here: [https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html](https://hydra.iohk.io/job/Cardano/iohk-nix/cardano-deployment/latest-finished/download/1/index.html)

 ## Updates ##